 The bottom line is that you don’t go ahead to obstinately defend your position and become angry and say things unbecoming of a gentleman.

-It is not bad to be interested in politics or religion, but do not parade your opinion in the public and force others to agree with you.
+It is not bad to be interested in politics or religion, but do not parade your opinion in public and force others to agree with you.

 It’s okay to politely give your reasons and leave it at that.
 Your action and behaviour towards others are more convincing than talking people into it.